martysama0134/how-to-general/freebsd-tips/ssh-things.md

 	_Note: It will automatically convert the `id_rsa` key to `id_rsa.ppk`_

 ---
-To log in with NAVICAT: (implies you use a ssh tunnelling)
+To log in with NAVICAT: (implies you use an ssh tunnelling)

 1. Open the **Connection Properties** of the specified server
 2. In the SSH tab you specify: